 The start of the 2022 Championship sees Samuele involved in a new and exciting adventure, the return of Kawasaki Italia to the CIV Superbike.
 However, a bad injury compromised his season, reducing his commitment on the track to just the two final races in the championship.

-However, the difficult year did not hide Samuele’s great talent, which marks 2023 as the real turning point.
-Cava will take to the track as an official CIV rider on the NuovaM2 Racing Aprilia.
+The difficult year did not hide Samuele’s.
+Cava, in 2023 and 2024 seasons, took to the track as an official CIV rider on the Aprilia of the NuovaM2 Racing team, conquering some important podiums.

 O4 Park is more than just a MX track.